 DHT: Dihydrotestosterone is the most common cause of hair loss in both men and women.
 The male hormone testosterone is converted into DHT by and an enzyme called 5α-reeducates.
 The rate of conversion determines how fast the hair fall will be.

-The level of DHT in the blood varies person to person.
+The level of DHT in the blood varies from person to person.
 Excess DHT in the scalp has side effects on the hair and hair follicles.
 It inhibits your follicle bed and prevents nutrients and minerals from reaching your hair.
 Eventually, the deprivation causes them to shrink.
 The hair falls out soon after.

 All or any hair loss treatments focus on two basic things.
 First is reducing DHT levels in the body.
 And the second is redirecting faster blood flow towards the scalp and hair.
 This is the first step in making sure the hair follicles stay in an active growth phase by receiving essential minerals.

 Telogen Effluvium: After a period of active growth, our hair goes into a rest phase.
 It is normal and happens to everyone.
 There is a pause for 2-3 months, after which the old hair fall off and new ones grow.

 But in telogen effluvium, hair goes into premature rest mode.
 Resulting in the affected area to have less hair, showing a thinning effect.
 Hence displaying hair miniaturization in that area of the head.